 rm db-old/postmaster.pid

-pg_ctl start -D db-old
+pg_ctl start -D db-old # now it worked

 pg_ctl stop -D db-old